-- the pollutants are attributable to the manufacture of goods, or the extraction or processing of minerals, - the machinery or equipment is obtained by a person eligible for the PM&E exemption (e.g. a mine operator), and

-- the machinery and equipment is obtained for use substantially at: - the qualifying part of a mine site, or - a tailings pond related to mining the minerals.
+- the pollutants are attributable to the manufacture of goods, or the extraction or processing of petroleum or natural gas, - the machinery or equipment is obtained by a person eligible for the PM&E exemption (e.g. an oil and gas producer), and - the machinery and equipment is obtained for use substantially at: - the qualifying part of a processing plant or refinery, or - a well site.